Nanango: History

 The Nanango News commenced publication in December 1899.
 It was established by Mr McNamara.
 In February 1942, the newspaper merged with the Kingaroy Herald, due to the rationing of paper during World War II.

+In June 1903, Nanango was the site of a criminal case following the shooting of publican Joseph Gillespie at the Royal Hotel on 11 June.
+Contemporary reports stated that Gillespie was shot shortly after 9 o’clock in the evening.

+The accused, Henry Corbett, was arrested and initially charged with wilful murder.
+He was committed for trial and appeared before the Brisbane Supreme Court in August 1903.

+During the trial, evidence was presented that Corbett had been heavily intoxicated at the time of the shooting.
+On the suggestion of the Chief Justice, the Crown Prosecutor reduced the charge from wilful murder to manslaughter.
+Corbett was convicted and sentenced to 12 months' imprisonment with hard labour, to be served at Boggo Road Gaol.

+Between 1905 and 1907, Nanango was the centre of a sequence of criminal cases involving several itinerant workers in the district.
+In 1905, Wallum Nabby was before the courts, charged with arson for allegedly burning down August Millewski's barn near Nanango.
+The Crown did not proceed with the prosecution after no true bill was filed.

+Also in 1905, a man described in newspapers as an Indian labourer, Johnny Do, was killed, and Nabby, was charged with his murder.
+The case was heard at the Maryborough Circuit Court, and in 1906 Nabby was acquitted.

+In August 1907, Nabby disappeared from the district and was later found murdered.
+Police investigations led to the arrest of August (Gustav) Millewski, who was tried at Maryborough in October 1907 and found guilty of Nabby’s murder.
+Millewski was sentenced to death on 17 October 1907 and was executed at Boggo Road Gaol on 16 December 1907.

 A second population boom occurred when the Brisbane Valley railway line was extended to Yarraman in 1911.
 On 13 November 1911, Nanango railway station became the terminus of a branch off the South Burnett railway line at Kingaroy.
 A 22.5 km missing rail link between Nanango and Yarraman, although planned, was never built.

 St Patrick's Catholic Primary School was established by the Sisters of Mercy on 28 April 1912.

 In February 1913, 1222 acre of Nanango Station, in areas of from 63 to 122 acre, were advertised to be auctioned by Jno Darley and W. Hamilton, on behalf of Mr Jas Millis.
 A map advertising the auction stated that the Estate was situated 3 to 5 mi from Nanango where there is "an up to date butter factory and public offices".
 The land was described as mainly creek flats fronting Barker's Creek, rich alluvial and black soil suited to growing lucerne, potatoes, wheat, oats and maize.
 Some blocks also have access to Meandu Creek as a permanent source for water.